TCAF T. Rowe Price Capital Appreciation Equity ETF

 Growth & Forward Outlook

-The near-term directional case rests on two inputs: TTM revenue growth of 19.29% pointing to reasonable revenue execution across the underlying holdings.
-In parallel, analysts project moderate appreciation over the next 12 months based on current consensus targets.
+The near-term directional case rests on two inputs: TTM revenue growth of 29.12% pointing to healthy demand conditions for the businesses represented in the fund.
+In parallel, analyst price targets collectively imply a decline from current levels based on current consensus targets.
 The two figures measure different things — one reflects what businesses are actually delivering, the other what the market expects them to deliver.
 The extent to which these signals converge or diverge will likely be a primary driver of realized returns relative to current expectations.
 The estimated 12-month price change is a weighted composite of analyst price target estimates adjusted by each holding's ETF weight, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion